Online Marriage & Family Counseling (Therapy) Certificate

 Featured Online Marriage & Family Counseling (Therapy) Certificate Programs

-Capella University’s Systemic Couple and Family Therapy Graduate Certificate is fully online and features five core courses that introduce the profession of marriage and family therapy and its underlying systemic theoretical framework, as well as discuss ethics, therapeutic strategies and techniques, family development, and couples theory.
+Capella University’s systemic couple and family therapy graduate certificate is fully online and features five core courses for 20 total credits.
+Courses introduce the profession of marriage and family therapy and its underlying systemic theoretical framework, as well as discuss ethics, therapeutic strategies and techniques, family development, and couples theory.

 Capella offers a free trial course for a nongraded, noncredit way to experience the online course room.
 Students will need to pursue external supervised hours.

-Classes start every Monday, and there are four professionally relevant specializations: post-master’s certificate in general marriage and family therapy, post-master’s certificate in therapy with military families, post-master’s certificate in couple therapy, and post-master’s certificate in therapy with military families.
-No GRE or other standardized test scores are required to apply to Northwestern.
+Classes start every Monday and there are four professionally relevant specializations: post-master’s certificate in general marriage and family therapy, post-master’s certificate in therapy with military families, post-master’s certificate in couple therapy, and post-master’s certificate in therapy with military families.
+No GRE or other standardized test scores are required to apply to National University.

-- Accreditation: Western Association of Schools and Colleges (WASC); Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE); International Accreditation Commission for Systemic Therapy Education (IACSTE)
+- Accreditation: National University is regionally accredited by WASC Senior College and University Commission; the MFT program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE); and the International Accreditation Commission for Systemic Therapy Education (IACSTE)

 The certificate of graduate studies in marriage, couple & family counseling, offered online and on-campus in Virginia Beach, is for students who already hold a master’s or doctorate in any mental health field.
 It is not intended for initial licensure as a counselor.